holices/mynotes/README.md

 4. Make a `pull request` to the repository of the project in question and describe exactly what has changed and any action needed to test or run it.

 ## Disclaimer and Copyright ©️
-Application developed through similar projects in the Ignite module of the @Rocketseat educational platform.
+Application developed through similar projects in the Explorer module of the @Rocketseat educational platform.

 ### Thank you in advance for any contribution!